-Overall, the Power & Light Division is in fairly good condition.
-It had problems in its recent past with a group of employees who were not acting in accordance with the City's guidelines or the law, but that has been or is being addressed.
+Overall, the Utility Department is in fairly good condition.
+The Electric Division had problems in its recent past with a group of employees who were not acting in accordance with the City's guidelines or the law, but that has been addressed.
 The remaining employees have stepped up and are carrying the full load well.
 Morale has increased because those employees that remain now feel the Division is on the right path.
 The Interim Department Director is also doubling as the Division Director of Power and Light and is continuously making improvements.
-He will be an excellent supportive asset to the new Director.